-File No: N/A Attachment(s) DP1 City Centre Zone Development Requirements, DP13 Tourism Zone and Short-Stay Development Requirements, Revised TPS8 Karratha City Centre Zoning Map, TPS8 (separately tabled) Responsible Officer: A/Executive Manager Development Services Author Name: A/Executive Manager Development Services Disclosure of Interest: Nil
+Attachment(s) DP1 City Centre Zone Development Requirements, DP13 Tourism Zone and Short-Stay Development Requirements, Revised TPS8 Karratha City Centre Zoning Map, TPS8 (separately tabled) Responsible Officer: A/Executive Manager Development Services Author Name: A/Executive Manager Development Services Disclosure of Interest: Nil

 - 1. To inform Council about proposed changes to the Shire of Roebourne Town Planning Scheme No 8 (TPS8). - 2.
-To seek Council's resolution to initiate amendments to TPS8 to introduce a City Centre zone into the Scheme, and various other consequential changes and updates. - 3.
+To inform Council of the statutory obligations and potential for claims for compensation in seeking Council's resolution to initiate amendments to TPS8 to introduce a City Centre zone into the Scheme, and various other consequential changes and updates. - 3.
 To advertise for public comment a new Local Planning Policy DP 1 'Karratha City Centre Development Requirements' and a revised and renamed local planning policy DP 13 'Tourism Zone and Short-Stay Development Requirements'.